learn-co-students/react-updating-state-cb-gh-000/README.md

 ## State changes vs. prop changes
 ![Not the same thing!](http://4.bp.blogspot.com/-YpCHzw3WdTo/UzNBI3BzYKI/AAAAAAAAJoY/S34pUkXKhUU/s1600/aaa.png)

-Just a quick sidenote, but it's important to distinguish changes in state and changes in props.
+It's important to note the difference between changes in state and changes in props.
 Changes in state and/or props will both trigger a re-render of our React component.
 However, changes in state can only happen _internally_ due to components changing their own state.
 Changes in props can only happen _externally_, due to changes in prop values being passed in.

 ## Resources
 - [Transferring props](https://facebook.github.io/react/docs/transferring-props.html)